Colorado is a magical place in winter.

 Winter offers wildlife viewing opportunities that are not found at any other time of the year.
 As the snow deepens in the high country the animals move to wintering grounds in lower elevations and valley bottoms.
 Animals you can see in winter include moose, deer, and furbearers such as marten, ermine and perhaps a rare glimpse of bobcat or cougar.
 Birds abound in this icy wonderland—jays, woodpeckers, chickadees, nuthatches, and owls.

 Please Maintain Distance - Winter is a Stressful Time

 Wildlife viewing ethics are particularly important during the winter.
 Maintain distance and do not cause animals to change their behavior.

 In winter, animals are under stress from cold and reduced food supplies; being chased may cause them to lose critical fat—which may threaten their survival.
 You are using more energy, and so are the animals.

-See a list of helpful wildlife viewing tips.
+list of helpful wildlife viewing tips.

 Backyard Bird Feeding

 Feeding birds is probably one of the most popular wildlife related activities in Colorado during the winter months.
 Anyone can participate and learn about the various birds that winter here.
 However, there are some things to watch out for when you start feeding birds in your backyard.